You will learn

 Add steps to a flow

-After you create a new flow, select a trigger, and add any desired trigger and/or flow filters, you are ready to start adding additional components into your flow series.
+After you select a trigger and add any desired trigger or flow filters, you're ready to add additional components into your flow.

 Schedule a step in a flow

 People move through flow steps sequentially, starting at the trigger and moving downwards.
 When you have multiple actions, especially messages, it is important to add time delays between each action so that they do not all occur at once.
 For example, adding a 24 hour (or longer) delay between your first email and your second email in a welcome series flow will give someone enough time to receive and read the first email before receiving another.

 Understanding time delays

 Messages and other flow components are scheduled by time delays.
 You need to specify how much time there should be between each step in a flow.
 If components are back-to-back, with no time delays, they will all occur simultaneously.

 Each time delay creates a waiting period between one component and the next.
 In this way, emails in a flow series will be scheduled relative to one another.